griffinsharp/immortalkombat/README.md

 ## Realtime Communication
 We will be incorporating websockets that will allow players to communicate with the game in real time.

-The game will create new rooms for each game through websockets and two players can connect to a single room, and upon the established connection, players can send game inputs in real time.
+The game will create new rooms for each game through websocket (`socket.io`) and two players can connect to a single room, and upon the established connection, players can send game inputs in real time.
 These inputs are sent via the mobile phone controller of each player to the game client.

 In simple terms, think of it like a groupchat between player 1, player 2, and the game client.
 A player presses the button to jump, which the client receives, and subsequently delivers the appropriate action by displaying it in the game window.